SumanaE/CAB-PROJECT-01-2/README.md

 - Now you are ready to use the application.
 - Use the dropdown menus to select different parameters for the queries.
 - Results will be displayed in a seperate table

+## Technologies and Concepts
+** **
+- Tables and queries were used to store and fetch the data
+- An open-source relational database known as PostgreSQL is used
+- As for the implementation of the web-based interface, Python programming language is used to integrate all the SQL queries into User-Interface
+- HTML code is used to structure the web page's content and structure